 GPA’s balance sheet remains the most critical variable in the investment case.
 Net debt stood at approximately R$2.7 billion (~$519 million) heading into the quarter — roughly double the company’s market capitalization of approximately R$1.5 billion (~$288 million).
 Leverage as measured by net debt-to-EBITDA (pre-IFRS 16) climbed from 1.6x at year-end 2024 to 2.8x by the end of Q1 2025 and 3.1x by mid-year, as seasonal cash consumption and elevated financial expenses eroded the gains from asset sales and the prior-year equity offering.
 With Brazil’s Selic rate at 15%, the carrying cost of GPA’s debt remains exceptionally burdensome — financial expenses have been the primary driver of the persistent net losses even as operating performance improves.

-Live Company IntelligenceCompanhia Brasileira de Distribuição — the full investor dossierInside: live share price, market cap, three-year financials, valuation, ESG and peer benchmarks — plus the latest Rio Times coverage.
+Live Company IntelligenceGPA — the full investor dossierInside: live share price, peer benchmarks and the latest Rio Times coverage on the company.

 Rio Times · Live Ticker Intelligence